 EAT & DRINK

 - The Boat Shed is standard kiwi cafe fare in a great location overlooking the harbour as well as adjacent to Clendon House

 - Rawene Gallery & Cafe is a delightful mixture of gallery, mismatched china and local warmth making you feel at home.
 The large picture windows look directly out onto the main thoroughfare.

-- Kohokohu has a cafe with standard kiwi cafe fare with a genuine home baked taste to the delicious cakes and sandwiches.
+- Kohukohu has a cafe with standard kiwi cafe fare with a genuine home baked taste to the delicious cakes and sandwiches

 - Copthorne Hotel in Opononi restaurant is open to the general public